 In 1992, it was estimated that 660 Irish women would die from breast cancer.
 Professor Fred Given and his team, consisting of two full time technical staff, two research fellows and three post graduate PhD students began working on breast cancer research projects in collaboration with other departments from the university and hospital.

-In 2004, Professor Michael Kerin was appointed as research director of Breast Cancer Research.
+In 2004, Professor Michael Kerin was appointed as research director.

 Today the research team is expanding due to the generosity of those who support the charity.
 Continued research into breast cancer has significantly improved treatments and outcomes for breast cancer patients.